 In case special licenses are required, the branch representative must also submit information about obtaining them.
 This may be the case for banks and other financial institutions seeking to enter the Korean market.

 It is possible to appoint a proxy to handle the notification and registration procedures.
 A power of attorney needs to be issued in this sense.
 You can rely on our Korean company formation officers for representation.

 When it comes to foreign citizens, our law firm provides assistance in a variety of legal problems.
 For instance, you must either find employment, get accepted into a local university, or have family members who already live in this country if you are interested in immigration to Korea.
 Once you have met the requirements, you can contact our lawyers for relocation support.

 What information is the parent company required to file for branch creation in Korea?

-A foreign company seeking to establish a branch office in Korea must provide specific information that attests to its existence, such as:
+A foreign company seeking to establish a branch office in Korea in 2024 must provide specific information that attests to its existence, such as:

 - a certificate of existence of the parent company’s head office in the country of origin (such a certificate is usually issued by the Trade Register in the respective country or the Ministry of External Affairs);